Airship: Thermal

-Unmanned remotes
+Unmanned remote

 Remote-controlled (RC) airships, a type of unmanned aerial system (UAS), are sometimes used for commercial purposes such as advertising and aerial video and photography as well as recreational purposes.
 They are particularly common as an advertising mechanism at indoor stadiums.
 While RC airships are sometimes flown outdoors, doing so for commercial purposes is illegal in the US.
 Commercial use of an unmanned airship must be certified under part 121.

 Adventures

 In 2008, French adventurer Stephane Rousson attempted to cross the English Channel with a muscular pedal powered airship.

 Stephane Rousson also flies the Aérosail, a sky sailing yacht.

 Current design projects

 Today, with large, fast, and more cost-efficient fixed-wing aircraft and helicopters, it is unknown whether huge airships can operate profitably in regular passenger transport though, as energy costs rise, attention is once again returning to these lighter-than-air vessels as a possible alternative.
 At the very least, the idea of comparatively slow, "majestic" cruising at relatively low altitudes and in comfortable atmosphere certainly has retained some appeal.
 There have been some niches for airships in and after World War II, such as long-duration observations, antisubmarine patrol, platforms for TV camera crews, and advertising; these generally require only small and flexible craft, and have thus generally been better fitted for cheaper (non-passenger) blimps.